 These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") under the historical cost convention, as modified by the initial recognition of financial instruments based on fair value.
 The principal accounting policies applied in the preparation of these financial statements are set out below.
-Apart from the accounting policy changes resulting from the adoption of IFRS 16, Leases, effective from 1 January 2019, these policies have been consistently applied to all the periods presented, unless otherwise stated.
-Refer to Notes 4 and 25.
-The principal accounting policies applied to leases until 31 December 2018 are presented in Note 25.
+These policies have been consistently applied to all the periods presented, unless otherwise stated.